Geoff Miller: International career

-Miller also toured Australia in 1979-80 and West Indies in 1980–1 with England (coming up against full-strength sides with World Series Cricket players restored) with less success.
+Miller also toured Australia in 1979-80 and West Indies in 1980–1 with England (coming up against full-strength teams with World Series Cricket players restored) with less success.
 On the latter tour he did however captain England to victory in one tour match against the Leeward Islands in March 1981, top-scoring with 91 not out in the first innings and taking 3 for 42 in the second.
 Indeed Wisden recorded of this tour that both England's only two first-class victories (the other being at the start of the tour against the West Indies Board President's XI in which Miller took match figures of 9 for 139) "were largely won by Miller who, after Willis's early departure, became a respected vice-captain.
 Yet he was kept out of the last three Tests by the presence of an outstanding off-spinner in Emburey, by Willey's success with the bat, and by his own illness in Jamaica".

 Miller played at Melbourne in the fourth test of the 1982/3 Ashes series, the Boxing Day Test.
 Australia needed only three runs to assure at least a tie, which would have regained them the Ashes but with their last wicket standing.
 Ian Botham bowled to Jeff Thomson who edged the ball to the slip cordon.
 Chris Tavaré dropped the catch only for Miller to retrieve the ball before it hit the ground, England thus winning by three runs.
 However, the final test of the series ended in a draw, meaning Australia won the series 2-1 and anyway regained the Ashes.

 Miller played his last Test match in 1984 against the West Indies at Lord's.
-Like most England players of his era he found the West Indies his toughest opponents, finishing on the losing side in each of his four Test matches against them.
+Like most England players of his era he found the West Indies his toughest opponents, finishing on the losing team in each of his four Test matches against them.